Not So Shy

 Usually, when we look at leaders we think of the bold and loud leaders who take charge.
 Those leaders who delegate and lead with courage.
 That may not sound like the average introvert, however, introverted people can still be some of the strongest leaders.
 There are many different leadership styles, some of which align with the values and strengths of introverted people.
 One way may be leading by example, someone who works alongside their peers and collaboratively guides them.
 Another may be leading with empathy, understanding each team member’s strengths and weaknesses will allow them to delegate and group tasks more effectively.
 This also adds to their ability to problem solve as they can understand other perspectives better than most and bring those together to form a solution.

-Embrace The Unbroken
+Embrace the Unbroken

 As odd as it may seem, sometimes people try to “fix” introverted people.
 But most introverts are comfortable being the way they are, and just because they are different doesn’t mean that they need to change.
 When we try to change someone’s instinctual behavior it can sometimes have negative effects.
 So, whether in a workplace or a friend group, appreciate the diverse personalities of those around you–they may enhance your life more than you realize.